Kepler-80

 Kepler-80, also known as KOI-500, is a red dwarf star of the spectral type M0V.
 This stellar classification places Kepler-80 among the very common, cool, class M stars that are still within their main evolutionary stage, known as the main sequence.
-Kepler-80, like other red dwarf stars, is smaller than the Sun, and it has both radius, mass, temperatures, and luminosity lower than that of our own star.
+Kepler-80, like other red dwarf stars, is smaller than the Sun, and it has a radius, mass, temperatures, and luminosity lower than that of a star.
 Kepler-80 is found approximately 1,223 light years from the Solar System, in the stellar constellation Cygnus, also known as the Swan.

-The Kepler-80 system has 6 known exoplanets.
+The Kepler-80 system has six known exoplanets.
 The discovery of the five inner planets was announced in October 2012, marking Kepler-80 as the first star identified with five orbiting planets.
 In 2017, an additional planet, Kepler-80g, was discovered by use of artificial intelligence and deep learning to analyse data from the Kepler space telescope.
-The method used to discover Kepler-80g had been developed by Google, and during the same study another planet was found, Kepler-90i, which brought the total number of known planets in Kepler-90 up to 8 planets.
+The method used to discover Kepler-80g had been developed by Google, and during the same study another planet was found, Kepler-90i, which brought the total number of known planets in Kepler-90 up to eight planets.